 NASA Kepler Mission Findings

-Kepler data is also useful to asteroseismology.
-It is the study of internal structure of pulsating stars by interpreting their frequency spectra.
+Kepler data is also useful for asteroseismology.
+It is the study of the internal structure of pulsating stars by interpreting their frequency spectra.
 Researchers examine sound waves generated by boiling motion beneath the surface of the star in a similar way geologists use seismic waves generated by earthquakes to probe the interior structure of Earth.

 For more information about the Kepler mission, visit: http://www.nasa.gov/kepler